kubernetes-csi/csi-proxy/README.md

 ## Community, discussion, contribution, and support

+Check out [development.md](./docs/DEVELOPMENT.md) for instructions to set up a development enviroment to run CSI Proxy.

 Learn how to engage with the Kubernetes community on the [community page](http://kubernetes.io/community/).

 You can reach the maintainers of this project at: